KaiBelmo/LessShare/README.md

 # LessShare: Decentralized Peer-to-Peer File Sharing System

+> **Project Structure & Status**
+> - This project is currently not refactored.
+Refactoring is planned for a future update to improve code organization and maintainability.
+> - The project is divided into two main components:
+>   - **Frontend**: Vue 3 application with real-time file sharing and chat features ([README](./lessshare-frontend/README.md))
+>   - **Backend**: Node.js/Express server with WebSocket support ([README](./lessshare-backend/README.md))
+> - Each component has its own setup instructions and dependencies.
+Please refer to their respective README files for detailed information.

 ## 🚀 Thesis Title
 **Design and Implementation of a Decentralized Peer-to-Peer File Sharing System**